Bible Study Lesson — Judges 11:1-11

 Jephthah – The Illegitimate Son

-First, let’s look at some background about Jephthah.
-He was a Gileadite warrior who was born to Gilead.
+Firstly, let’s take a look at Jephthah’s background.
+He was a Gileadite warrior born to Gilead.
+Gileadites were descendants of Manasseh from the Israelite tribe.

 The Half Brothers